Jacksonville Chamber of Commerce welcomes new member

-The Jacksonville Chamber held a ribbon-cutting at iSignShop at their location March 16.
+The Jacksonville Chamber of Commerce hosted a ribbon-cutting for new member J&C Services on Wednesday, March 24.

-iSignShop is a custom printing and embroidery shop with over 45 years of professional printing experience.
-The business offers custom T-shirts and hats with silk-screen, direct to garment or embroidery printing; small and large signs, business signs, vinyl, and full-color banners.
-The business offers single shirt printing or large orders at competitive prices.
+J&C Services has experience in many phases of remodeling including dry wall, tape and texture, painting, flooring, roofing, porches, decks, kitchen renovation, carpentry and house painting.

-iSignShop provides custom orders, fast turn arounds and superior customer service.
-Their main product lines include custom printed T-shirts, signs, banners and caps.
+The business maintains a Facebook page where pictures of their work can be viewed.

 Commented